wyvern8/akamai-nginx/README.md

 }
 Behavior.register('origin', BehaviorOrigin);
 ```
-- notice that the 'register' function uses the name attribute from the papi json.
+- Notice that the 'register' function uses the name attribute from the papi json.
+This is important, because Behaviors and Criteria of a given Rule are applied by convention during processing of the PAPI json.
-- the 'process' function should return the lua script to be added to the akamai.lua conf to simulate the akamai behavior in nginx.
+- The 'process' function should return the lua script string (or array of string lines) to be added to the akamai.lua conf, in order to simulate the relevant akamai behavior in nginx.

 ## Unit tests
 `npm run test`